nehCG/COMS4156-MVC-masters/README.md

 - Description: Direct to the main user page.
 - Response: A string representing the path the main user management page.
 - Status Codes:
-  - 200 OK: Request successful.
+  - 200 OK: Page loaded successfully.
+  - 404 Not Found: Cannot find the request page.
+  - 500 Internal Server Error: The server encountered an error

 #### GET `/toPasswordPage`

 - Description: Direct to the password management page.
 - Response: A string representing the path to the password management page.
 - Status Codes:
-  - 200 OK: Request successful.
+  - 200 OK: Page loaded successfully.
+  - 404 Not Found: Cannot find the request page.
+  - 500 Internal Server Error: The server encountered an error

 #### GET `/toAddOrUpdateUserPage`